DaycareCalc

 Financial Help in New Hampshire

 New Hampshire participates in the federal Child Care and Development Fund (CCDF), which provides subsidies to income-eligible working families.
 Families earning below 85% of state median income may qualify.
-Check the subsidy eligibility tool to see what help is available for your income level.
+Check the subsidy eligibility tool for New Hampshire to see what help is available for your income level.